 The right communication post treatment-

-However, the above is truly possible only when the spouse, family are willing to and work on themselves too as much as the person addicted to the substance does, with the writing, the counseling and the meditations.
+However, the above is truly possible only when the spouse, the family are willing to and work on themselves too as much as the person addicted to the substance does, with the writing, the counseling, and the meditations.

 Building up and bridging relationships are enabled by the professional experiential counselors through self-disclosure.
 Having a family intervention with the counselors after about 4 weeks of residential stay of the dependent in the treatment facility is extremely important so that issues in the relationships can be faced and dealt with and solutions arrived at in a conducive environment.